-Division of English and Humanities offers 12 courses based on National Chinese Curriculum Standards (NCCS), Common Core State Standards (CCSS) and Advanced Placement (AP), three of which are AP certified.
+Division of English and Humanities offers 11 courses based on National Chinese Curriculum Standards (NCCS), Common Core State Standards (CCSS) and Advanced Placement (AP), one of which are AP certified.

 Humanities education provides an integral foundation in a complete education.
 The ability to think, express, and explore are built on language, knowledge, concepts, and skills through disciplines of language, literature, history, philosophy, and arts.
 The study of humanities teaches learners ways to interpret texts, assess sources, make value judgments, and form and analyze arguments.
 Written expression enables learners to share their ideas as part of the 「Great Conversation」 — the dialectic and dialogue of human growth and development through the engagement of human thinking.
 Language is the creator and conveyer of beauty, and, through writing, this aesthetic experience is endowed to future generations.
 Ultimately, the integration of the Humanities curriculum into classes at Moonshot Academy with exhaustive learning of these key skills and knowledge will allow learners to, in Maslow's words, 「self-actualize」or to become 「fulfilled individuals and active, compassionate citizens」 as the school motto of Moonshot Academy.